- Protection and Action to be Taken

 4. Protection and Action to be Taken

-Where it is believed that a child of a parent with mental health problems may have suffered, or is likely to suffer significant harm, a referral to Children's Social Care should be made in accordance with the Referrals Procedure.
-If there are concerns, it may be the case that the child and family will find early help services supportive and an assessment of the needs of the child should take place at an early stage for example by completing an Early Help Assessment or CAF.
+Where it is believed that a child of a parent with mental health problems may have suffered, or is likely to suffer significant harm, a referral to Children's social care should be made in accordance with the Referrals Procedure.
+If there are concerns, it may be the case that the child and family will find early help services supportive and an assessment of the needs of the child should take place at an early stage for example by an Early Help Assessment taking place.

 - Treatment plans;

 - Likely duration of any mental health problem;

 - Effects of any mental health problem and medication on the carer's general functioning and parenting ability.

 Children's social care must assess the individual needs of each child and within this incorporate information provided by mental health workers.